 The original post simply stated, “we can be sincere and wrong at the same time, our subjective experience must yield to the objective authority of scripture”.
 Like a puzzled pup, my head was cocked.
 Instead of reblogging and picking that complicated little sentence apart, I sought clarification and received it.
 Too many times I’ve come across Christians who were unable to coherently explain their beliefs or had no concrete idea what their beliefs actually were and, lemme tell you, it breaks my little Christian heart. :) Thankfully, this was not one of those times.

 Secondly, my answerer states that ultimate truth “is the word of God” and that’s just poppycock.
 A bunch of inwardly sinful men wrote the collection of works we call the Bible whether or not their messages were dictated or inspired by a spiritual being.
 An even larger group of inwardly sinful men assembled these works from different places, translated, re-translated, misinterpreted, misused, and translated again.
 Now, I do not deny that there is truth to be had within the pages of the Bible.
 Galatians 5:22-23 (from a letter written by Paul to early Roman Christians) states that “the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.”
 While here I believe Paul is identifying “Spirit” with the Holy Spirit (a member of the Godhead along with Jesus and God), I think our interpretation of this is too small.
 Christianity teaches that the Holy Spirit dwells in all of us.
 And it does.
 But I would argue that the Holy Spirit is us, and the proper implementation and examination of our humanity will cause us to both reap and sow these essential characteristics.
-I have born more ripe fruit in my disbelief than ever I could have tried in my belief though my belief was pure and true.
+I have born more ripe fruit in my disbelief than ever I could have during my belief though my belief was pure and true.
 The “word of God” being the Bible, I can attest that unless you are able to disregard 85% of the word, you will not find ultimate truth within its pages.

 "The truth of Gods word is unaffected by emotion, culture and any other influence that affects the human perspective."
 Essentially, I see where my answerer is going with this.
 The essential truth of the Bible can be applied anywhere, anytime though it is not exclusive to the Christian Bible.
 But where is this essential truth biblically?
 Here I think we may differ.
 I do not believe that the truths of the Bible ly in whether or not a man was swallowed by a whale or taken up to heaven in a chariot of fire nor in that a man died for my transgressions and rose from the dead three days later.
 These truths are much simpler and easier to swallow.
 They capture the essence of humanity—our love for one another, our struggle to keep our heads up in the face of our enemies and that of the world—our need for a purpose and a light at the end of the tunnel.
 The Bible teaches us many things but it cannot be the extent of our learning nor the focus of our teaching.